A great story can be hindered by poor editing. Learn why professional eyes are essential for your book's success.

 The Cost of Skipping the Edit

 In the age of self-publishing, some authors are tempted to skip professional editing to save money.
 This is a fatal mistake.
 Readers are incredibly discerning.
-A book full of typos, plot holes, and clunky dialogue will quickly garner negative reviews, effectively killing its sales potential.
-Investing in a professional editor is not an expense; it is the most crucial investment you will make in your writing career.
+A book full of typos, plot holes, and clunky dialogue will quickly garner negative reviews on Amazon and Goodreads, effectively killing its sales potential permanently.
+One-star reviews mentioning poor editing are incredibly difficult to overcome.
+A book's first 90 days of release are its most commercially important window — sending an unedited book into the market during that window can permanently cap its potential.